hershey101/hershey101.github.io/_posts/2017-01-08-Dear-Future-Wife.md

 =================

-Obviously there are tons of things I want to do with you, after all, if we are going to be together for 70-80 years of our lives, we better have some way to pass that time.
+Obviously there are tons of things I want to do with you, after all, if we are going to be together for seventy to eighty years of our lives, we better have some way to pass that time.

 Here's a small list of some of the things we will do: